 Although the outdoor temperature might not affect your basil, the amount of sunlight your basil gets will.
 If you want to grow basil during the winter, you can probably still be successful in doing so if you live in a place with sunny winters.
 If you don’t, you need to consider alternatives.

-One is growing your basil under florescent lights.
+One is growing your basil under fluorescent lights.
 Keep in mind though that your basil needs to be exposed to 10 hours of fluorescent lighting a day, to have an amount of light equivalent to 6 hours of sunlight.

 Another alternative is using a grow light.
 The grow light should be positioned a few inches above your basil seedling.
 As the plant grows, raise the light.
-If the plant starts to look leggy than you should move the light closer.
+If the plant starts to look leggy then you should move the light closer.
 If the plant starts to develop white spots on its leaves, move it away.

-Level of Difficulty: Is Basil Easy to Grow from Seed?
+Is Basil Easy to Grow from Seed

 Basil is one of the easiest plants to grow, and that goes for growing it from seeds as well!
 Growing basil from seeds is so easy that you can actually sow basil seeds directly into your garden or container.